-The tax rate in the year under review was 21.7% (previous year: 54.4%), in line again with the long-term average.
-The tax rate in the previous year was influenced by one-off costs in connection with the antitrust proceedings at Flooring Systems in France plus the sale of treasury shares.
+The tax rate in the year under review was 21.1% (previous year: 21.7%), in line with the long-term average.

-Financial expenses came to CHF 0.6 million in 2018 (previous year: CHF 0.8 million) and consisted in both years mainly of foreign exchange losses.
-Offsetting this was financial income of CHF 0.9 million (unchanged from the previous year), consisting of interest income.
-On balance, the financial result came to CHF 0.3 million (previous year: CHF 0.1 million).
+Financial expense in 2019 came to CHF 1.8 million (previous year: CHF 0.6 million), including interest expense of CHF 1.0 million for leasing in accordance with IFRS 16.
+Factoring out this effect, financial expenditure was on a par with the previous year owing to minor foreign exchange losses.
+Offsetting this was financial income, comparable with the previous year, of CHF 0.8 million (previous year: CHF 0.9 million), which consisted of interest income.
+On balance, the financial result came to CHF - 1.0 million (previous year: CHF 0.3 million).